WolfLink/ezllm/README.md

 client = MCPClient("https://remote.mcpservers.org/fetch/mcp")
 chat.add_tools(client)
-result = chat.prompt("How can I easily use local llms using https://github.com/WolfLink/ezllm ?")
+result = chat.prompt("How can I easily use local llms using https://github.com/WolfLink/ezllm ?
+Look at the README from that github and explain it to me.") print(result)
-print(result)
 ```
 There are other options for adding MCPs, such as using a passing in the JSON configuration for an MCP client as a string.